git4rk/ApplicationServeronCloud/latestUpdates.md

 {: #latest_updates}

 A list of the latest updates to the service.

+## September 20, 2019: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

+* The 9.0.5.1 fix pack of traditional WebSphere Application Server is now available when you provision a new service instance.
+In addition to 9.0.5.1, other fix packs of traditional WebSphere Application Server, such as 9.0.5.0, 8.5.5.16 and 8.5.5.15, are available for provisioning.
+* The 19.0.0.9 fix pack version of WebSphere Application Server Liberty is now available when you provision a new service instance.
+In addition to 19.0.0.9, the 19.0.0.6 fix pack version of WebSphere Application Server Liberty is available for provisioning.
+* Integrated miscellaneous service maintenance.

 ## July 15, 2019: Changed organization to resource group